 • Supporting organizations and community groups with planning, grant writing, fundraising, use of information technology, volunteer management, and day to day tasks

 • Providing non-formal education activities for community members, especially youth, aimed at developing their life skills

 • Supporting secondary schools with extra-curricular activities aimed at positive youth development

 • Planning and organizing activities for increasing intercultural awareness for community members, especially youth

 • Assisting with planning and implementing community engagement and service learning activities with community members, especially youth, aimed at their development as active social citizens

-• Supporting youth councils, youth organizations and informal groups of young people to increase youth participation and civic engagement
+• Supporting youth councils, youth organizations, local Scout groups and informal groups of young people to increase youth participation and civic engagement

 • Supporting community members in the areas of employability and entrepreneurship

 • Bachelor of Arts/Bachelor of Science degree in any field

 • 5 years' professional work experience